hopeswiller/voicecontrol/README.md

 # Voice Control

-> A Voice Control System ...
+> A Voice Recognition System that takes voice commands from users to either shutdown or lock your computer.
+Also gives current weather status

 ## Table of contents